brittani-ericksen/SquadMate-Frontend/README.md

 - Custom Designed and uploaded Logo
 - Print Function and icon for Emergency Cards, including a QRCode
 - Made use of a Master Component Layout with Integrated Components file system
+- The ability to move past completing critical information fields pauses the moving forward process until completed.
+- Acknowledgment of 18 years or older in the selection box provided at sign-up has to be selected in order to proceed.

 ## Installation
 To install SquadMate use the package-management system: